emma-bell/Microbial_MetaOmics/04_Binning.md

 ## CheckM2

-We'll use the "predict" module of CheckM2 to get the completeness and contamination of our Das Tool bins.
+We'll use the `predict` module of CheckM2 to get the completeness and contamination of our Das Tool bins.

 ### 4. Running CheckM2